This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Eating edamame right in the pod is one of our favorite side dishes.
+Eating edamame right in the pod is one of my favorite side dishes.
 That satisfying pop they make as you squeeze them into your mouth can’t be beat!
-(Right?
-Please tell us you’re a fan too.)
 But did you know you can also eat shelled edamame as a healthy side dish?
-Enter: this 5 minute shelled edamame!
-It’s flavor packed and savory, flash sauteed in a hot pan with garlic and soy sauce.
-You will not believe the flavor.
-I took one bite…and then couldn’t stop eating it.
-We don’t have many 5-minute recipes, so this one is extra special.
+Enter — this 5-minute shelled edamame!

-Buy shelled edamame for this recipe
+Buy shelled for this recipe

-Edamame are soy beans picked when they’re young and green, versus the mature soy used to make tofu.
+Edamame are soy beans picked when young and green, versus the mature soy used to make tofu.
 They’re full of plant-based protein, making them a nice addition to vegetarian and vegan diets!
-You can buy edamame two ways:
+You can buy edamame in two ways:

 Here’s all you have to do to make this shelled edamame recipe: